Suns dismantle Lakers 115-85 to take 3-2 series lead

 Davis was out after suffering a groin injury in Game 4 and the Suns took advantage by attacking every chance they had.
 The Lakers put up little resistance, allowing Phoenix to score nearly at will while building a 30-point halftime lead — Los Angeles’ largest halftime deficit in 25 years.

-The Suns made 14 3-pointers and had just four turnovers against the NBA’s regular-season defensive efficiency leader.
+Booker scored 30 points after two quiet games, the Suns made 14 3-pointers and had just four turnovers against the NBA’s regular-season defensive efficiency leader.

 The only bad news: point guard Chris Paul took a shot to his injured right shoulder in the third quarter and did not return.

+“It scared me,” said Paul, who added he should be all right.
+“It was just a very uncomfortable feeling, kind of helpless.”

 James scored 17 of his 24 points in the third quarter, but couldn’t rally the listless Lakers.
-The four-time league MVP sat at the end of the bench by himself in the fourth quarter before heading to the locker room with about five minutes left.
+He sat at the end of the bench by himself in the fourth quarter before heading to the locker room with about five minutes left.

-Game 6 is Thursday in Los Angeles
+Game 6 is Thursday in Los Angeles and the Lakers need to find some answers, quick.

+“We got our ass kicked.
+It is that simple,” James said after losing consecutive first-round games for the first time in his 15-year career.
+“They did whatever they wanted to win this game.”

 The series between one-time rivals has been shaped by injuries.